Schema Migrations Runbook

 Breaking schema changes ship over multiple releases:

 - Expand.
-Add the new shape alongside the old one.
+Add the replacement shape alongside the current one.
 New column, new table, dual-write from the application.
 Deploy.

 - Migrate.
-Backfill the new shape from the old.
-Read path learns to prefer the new shape; old shape becomes a fallback.
+Backfill the replacement shape from the current one.
+Read path learns to prefer the replacement shape; current shape becomes a fallback.

 - Flip.
-Readers stop touching the old shape entirely.
+Readers stop touching the retained shape entirely.
 Deploy.
-Wait at least one Cloud Run revision lifecycle in production so no old revisions are still scheduling work against it.
+Wait at least one Cloud Run revision lifecycle in production so no retired revisions are still scheduling work against it.

 - Contract.
-Drop the old shape in a new migration.
+Drop the retained shape in a new migration.
 Because no

 live revision references it, the drop is now safe — add the